Understand ratio concepts and use ratio reasoning to solve problems.

 Paint Store (Unit Rate with Prices)

 Sara needs to buy 20 gallons of paint.
-She has two choices.
-Erwin-William sells 12 gallons for $186.60.
-Bun-Edward sells 5 gallons for $74.65.
-How much will Sara save if she buys 20 gallons of paint at Bun-Edward?
+She has two choices: Erwin-William or Bun-Edward.
+How much will Sara save if she buys 20 gallons of paint at the cheaper choice?

 Teachers Pay Teachers | YouTube